flutter/flutter/specs/parsing.md

         nodes_ above _node_, then skip this token.
      3. Pop nodes from the _stack of open nodes_ until _node_ has been
         popped.
-     4. If _node_'s tag name is ``script``, then yield until there are no pending import loads, then execute the script given by the element's contents.
+     4. If _node_'s tag name is ``script``, then yield until _imported modules_ contains no entries with unresolved promises, then execute the script given by the element's contents, using the associated names as appropriate.
-3. Yield until there are no pending import loads.
+4. Yield until _imported modules_ has no promises.
-3. Fire a ``load`` event at the _parsing context_ object.
+5. Fire a ``load`` event at the _parsing context_ object.